logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

 In `Project` section choose feature store project you wish to share feature store with.

-In `Access rights` section select the permissions level that the project user members should have on the feature store and click Share.

 <p align="center">
   <figure>
     <img src="../../../../assets/images/guides/project/share_dialog.png" alt="Share Project Dialog">